petervaro/pop/README.md

 $ python server.py --dummy
 ```

-Now, once the server is up and running, once should run the tests:
+Once the server is up and running, one should run the tests:

 ```
 $ python tests/tests.py